Jack McCauley

 Oculus VR Co-Founder

 At Oculus, Jack designed and built the Oculus DK1 and DK2 virtual reality headsets, prior to the acquisition of the company in 2014 by Facebook for $2 billion.
 He holds numerous U.S. patents for inventions in software, audio effects, virtual reality, motion control, computer peripherals, and video game hardware and controllers.
 Jack was awarded a full scholarship to attend University of California, Berkeley where he earned a BSc., EECS in Electrical Engineering and Computer Science in 1986.
 He currently serves as an Innovator in Residence at Jacobs Institute for Design Innovation at UC Berkeley.
-Jack is pursuing new projects at his private R&D facility and hardware incubator in Livermore, Calif.
+Jack is pursuing new projects at his private R&D facility and hardware incubator in Northern California.

 Timeline